Lenbok/emacs-backward-forward/README.md

 Many Emacs commands (such as searching or switching buffers with certain packages enabled) invoke push-mark.
-Other Emacs commands can be configured to invoke push mark using the system below:
+Other Emacs commands can be configured to invoke push mark using the convention below:
-     (advice-add 'ggtags-find-tag-dwim :before #'backward-forward-push-mark-wrapper) You can see examples of the above convention below.
+     (advice-add 'ggtags-find-tag-dwim :before #'backward-forward-push-mark-wrapper) You can see examples of the above convention in backward-forward.el

 Use C-h k to see what command a given key sequence is invoking.

+# Installation
 to use this package, install though the usual Emacs package install mechanism then put the following in your .emacs